"The Artist" wins over producers at Guild Awards

 It was up against nine other films in contention for best-produced film on Saturday, including female-led comedy "Bridesmaids," civil rights drama "The Help," and Steven Spielberg's epic tale "War Horse."

-"The Adventures of Tintin," produced by Spielberg, picked up best-produced animated film.
+"The Adventures of Tintin," produced by Spielberg, Peter Jackson and Kathleen Kennedy, picked up best-produced animated film.

 The Producers Guild awards are significant in the race to the Academy Awards on February 26, as many of the 5,000-plus members of the PGA, are members of the Academy of Motion Picture Arts and Sciences, who vote for the Oscars.